sirasagi62/tinysegmenter.nvim/README.md

 # TinySegmenter.nvim
-TinySegmenter.nvim is a plugin that provides a Lua port of TinySegmenter, an ultra-minimal Japanese morphological analyzer.
+TinySegmenter.nvim is a plugin that provides a Lua port of TinySegmenter, an ultra-minimal Japanese tokenizer.
 Since the plugin depends only on the Lua standard library, it can be executed anywhere that supports Lua 5.1 or later.

 ## Install
 ```lua